avohq/avo_audit/README.md

 > Here we list macro's that we plan on building.
 If you want to contribute, this list of macros is up for grabs!

 ## audit_volume
-This macro is intended to compare 2 days of data to each other, and compare for each event relative to number of events received to identify if any event or event signature significantly drops or rises in volume.
+This macro is intended to compare data from two time periods to each other, and compare for each event relative to number of events received to identify if any event or event signature significantly drops or rises in volume.

 Code to use the macro: